In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 Cannabis addiction tends to develop because people want to numb feelings, feel bored, or quite simply need to sleep.

-Often use starts socially and because people want to feel good, but addiction can occur for thousands.
+Often use starts socially and because people want to feel good, but cannabis addiction can occur for thousands.

 Many people thereafter develop issues with paranoia, anxiety, and psychotic symptoms.